sindresorhus/del/readme.md

 This option is passed through to [`fast-glob`](https://github.com/mrmlnc/fast-glob#dot).

-> Note that an explicit dot in a portion of the pattern will always match dot files.
+Note that an explicit dot in a portion of the pattern will always match dot files.

+**Example**

 ```
 directory/
 ├── .editorconfig